This rehabilitation program is based around three stages from immediately post injury through to full competition recovery

 1 - Acute phase

-The acute phase of rotator cuff treatment occurs immediately after the injury occurs and will continue until pain free range of motion (below shoulder height) has been achieved and normal daily activites are relatively pain free.
+The acute phase of rotator cuff treatment occurs immediately after the injury occurs and will continue until a pain-free range of motion (below shoulder height) has been achieved and normal daily activities are relatively pain-free.

 - To allow tissue healing

 - Reduce pain and inflammation

 - Prevent muscles wasting

 - Maintain normal movement in the shoulder blades (scapular control)

 - Maintain fitness

 This involves resting the shoulder to allow tissues to heal.
 If you are constantly moving the shoulder and causing pain then this will slow down or prevent the healing process.
 Depending on how bad the injury is rest can be active rest where you simply avoid movements or activities which cause pain (specific weight training exercises or racket sports for example), but for more severe rotator cuff tears a sling to immobilize the shoulder joint may be required.
 A professional practitioner may use ultrasound therapy or other electrotherapy modalities to help stimulate the healing process.

 Apply cold therapy and compression wrap to the shoulder.
 This will help reduce pain and inflammation.
 Apply ice for up to 15 minutes every 2 hours, gradually reducing the frequency of applications as the shoulder improves.
 Specialist cold therapy wraps for shoulders apply compression to the area as well.
 Otherwise, a simple ice pack applied with some pressure will be effective.
 Posture is important and sitting upright with the shoulders back, especially when sitting at a desk or using a computer can help relieve symptoms.